anodot/anodot_aws_usage/README.md

 ```
 make create-config
 ```
 This command will show you command line menu for generation default config.

+Please notice that metrics for Cloudfront available only at us-east-1, because it is global service.
+You can use Cloudfront metrics from another region, but you will need manually update config (more details at FAQ section).

 2. Build and upload the lambda binary: